National Geographic tracking artificial tusks with the help of Telemetry Solutions

 About the GPS artificial tusk trackers

-Since they had to be small, the custom-made trackers were 180 mm. x 53 mm x 29 mm.
+The custom-made trackers were 180 mm. x 53 mm x 29 mm in size since they had to be small.
 They weighed 97 grams.
 Most noteworthy, each was configured with a minimum 1-year battery life.
 Each device allowed the customer to set the GPS schedule.
-They also set the data transmission schedule based on their needs.
-These schedules were set using a web-based interface.
+Customers also set the data transmission schedule based on their needs.
+A web-based interface was used to set these schedules.
 Then they were transmitted by satellite to the artificial tusks.
-Schedules were routinely changed by the client while the tusks were deployed.
+While they tusks were deployed, schedules were routinely changed by the client.

-The location data stored in each device were transmitted by satellite (Iridium).
+A satellite (Iridium) transmitted the location data set in each device.
 GPS position data were posted on a secure website and emailed to The National Geographic Team.
 Finally, they could track each artificial tusk along the route.
-The elephant tusks were carried by the poachers on their nefarious mission.
+Poachers then carried the elephant tusks on their nefarious mission.
 For more information about this product please watch the video here: Fake elephant tusk tracker made by Telemetry Solutions